VirgilSecurity/virgil-ratchet-x/README.md

 You can use [this guide](https://developer.virgilsecurity.com/docs/how-to/public-key-management/v5/create-card) for the steps described above (you don't need to install Virgil CDK and Virgil Crypto if you've already installed Virgil Ratchet SDK).

-## Peer-to-peer Chat Example
-In this section you'll find out examples that can be used while building a peer-to-peer chat application using Virgil Ratchet SDK.

 ### Initialize SDK

 To begin communicating with PFS service and establish secure session, each user must run the initialization.
 In order to do that, you need the Receiver's public key (identity card) from Virgil Cloud and Sender's private key from their local storage: